Barry Ansell

 Barry Ansell (29 September 1947 – 2 March 2018) was an English footballer who played in the Football League for Aston Villa.
 And later became a successful property developer in South Africa.

-He was a great race horse enthusiast and spent his last years of retirement at his golf estate home in Fancourt South Africa.
+He was a race horse enthusiast and spent his last years of retirement at his golf estate home in Fancourt South Africa.

 Barry Ansell had 6 children: Mark, Sacha, Glen, Amy-lou, Kerry-Lee and Scott.